myb513/Machine-Learning-study/paper/paper.md

 how can i read and understand easily from paper pdf?

-just conc the text and conv!
+just ctrl c the text and ctrl v!

 and i will make you stronger..